yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 {% tip %}
-The `ReadByID` and `ReadByIDs` have a special performance optimization when running a depanlinkLocal Cachetengahlink./local-cache.htmlbelakanglink or depanlinkLocal Viewtengahlink./local-view.htmlbelakanglink.
+The `ReadByID` and `ReadByIDs` have a special performance optimization when running a [Local Cache](./local-cache.html) or [Local View](./local-view.html).
 {% endtip %}

-See the depanlinkId Queriestengahlink./id-queries.htmlbelakanglink for details.
+See the [Id Queries](./id-queries.html) for details.

 ## Template Based

 The template is an object of the desired entry type, and the properties which are set on the template (i.e. not null) are matched against the respective properties of entries of the same type in the space.
 Properties with null values are ignored (not matched).

-See the depanlinkTemplate Matchingtengahlink./template-matching.htmlbelakanglink for details.
+See the [Template Matching](./template-matching.html) for details.

 ## SQL Based

-The depanlinkSQLQuerytengahlink./sqlquery.htmlbelakanglink class is used to query the space using SQL-like syntax.
+The [SQLQuery](./sqlquery.html) class is used to query the space using SQL-like syntax.
 The query statement includes only the `WHERE` clause.
 The selection aspect of a SQL statement is embedded in other parameters for a SQL query.

-See the depanlinkSQLQuerytengahlink./sqlquery.htmlbelakanglink for details.
+See the [SQLQuery](./sqlquery.html) for details.

 ## Space Iterator

 The {javadoc6:org/openspaces/core/IteratorBuilder|IteratorBuilder} with the {javadoc6:com/j_spaces/core/client/GSIterator|GSIterator} allows you to iterate over large amount of space objects in a **paging approach**.
 It avoids the need to retrieve the entire result set in one batch as the `readMultiple` since it is fetching the result set in batches.
 This optimizes the resource utilization (memory and CPU) involved when executing the query both at the client and server side.

-See the depanlinkPaging Support with Space Iteratortengahlink/xap97/paging-support-with-space-iterator.htmlbelakanglink for details.
+See the [Paging Support with Space Iterator](/xap97/paging-support-with-space-iterator.html) for details.

 # ReadIfExists and Read Operations

-The two forms of the `Read` operations query the space for an object that matches the template/depanlinkSQLQuerytengahlink./sqlquery.htmlbelakanglink provided.
+The two forms of the `Read` operations query the space for an object that matches the template/[SQLQuery](./sqlquery.html) provided.
 If a match is found, a copy of the matching object is returned.
 If no match is found, `null` is returned.
 Passing a `null` reference as the template will match any object.

 Any matching object can be returned.
 Successive Read requests with the same template may or may not return equivalent objects, even if no intervening modifications have been made to the Space.
 Each invocation of `Read` may return a new object even if the same object is matched in the space.
-If you would like to Read objects in the same order they have been written into the space you should perform the read objects in a depanlinkFIFO modetengahlink./fifo-support.htmlbelakanglink.
+If you would like to Read objects in the same order they have been written into the space you should perform the read objects in a [FIFO mode](./fifo-support.html).

 A `ReadIfExists` operation will return a matching object, or a `null` if there is currently no matching object in the space.
 If the only possible matches for the template have **conflicting locks** from one or more other transactions, the `timeout` value specifies how long the client is willing to wait for interfering transactions to settle before returning a value.
 If at the end of that time no value can be returned that would not interfere with transactional state, `null` is returned.
 Note that, due to the remote nature of the space, `Read` and `ReadIfExists` may throw a `RemoteException` if the network or server fails prior to the `timeout` expiration.